theforeman/foreman-infra/docs/webserver.md

 ## Volumes

-/var/www is mounted on a separate 140GB block device via LVM.  /var/www/freight* contain the staging areas for freight (deb), and /var/www/vhosts contain the web roots themselves.
+/var/www is mounted on a separate 140GB block device.  /var/www/freight* contain the staging areas for freight (deb), and /var/www/vhosts contain the web roots themselves.

 ## Firewall

-firewalld is manually configured (non-puppetized) with TCP ports:
+There is no firewall on the machine itself.
+OpenStack has the following ports open:

-* 22
+* 22/tcp (SSH)
-* 80
+* 80/tcp (HTTP)
-* 443
+* 443/tcp (HTTPS)
-* 873
+* 873/tcp, 873/udp (rsync)

 ## Other